 Tulgeen Group - Riverside nursery.
 This grant provides support for the establishment of a community garden.

-Jellat Rural Fire Brigade members with new wet weather jackets, goggles and torches bought with a Mumbulla Foundation 2014 grant.
+Jellat Rural Fire Brigade members with new wet weather jackets, goggles and torches funded by Mumbulla Foundation Grant.
 A new first aid kit was also bought for the Jellat station.